cfal/emit.js/README.md

 # emitjs

 An event emitter replacement with no dependencies.
-Can be plugged in anywhere a node-like EventEmitter or flux-like Dispatcher is required.
+Can be plugged in anywhere a node EventEmitter or flux Dispatcher is required.

 ## Usage